shubhamarora05/spring-boot-microservice-async-communcation-using-kafka/README.md

 #### 4. Producer and Consumer
 * <b>sendNotification</b> API contains the producer which is responsible to send messages on kafka topic.
-* A consumer is running inside Employee service which consumes the message sent by Department Service and send the same to employee id via email.
+* A consumer is running inside Employee service which consumes the message sent by Department Service and send the same to employee email email.